-Figure 3.2: Percentage highly annoyed at aircraft noise plotted as a function of noise level.
-The solid curve is a portion of that presented in Figure 3.1, while the scattered points represent real measurements (data from Fidell, 2003).
+Figure 4: Percentage highly annoyed at aircraft noise plotted as a function of noise level.
+The solid curve is a portion of that presented in Figure 3, while the scattered points represent real measurements (data from Fidell, 2003).

-- 3.5 Figure 3.2 is the same curve but with a shortened x-axis (now from 57 to 68 dB) accompanied by actual measurements of noise annoyance from numerous studies reporting annoyance to aircraft noise.
-Note the incompatibility of the theoretical curve (solid curve) and the empirically derived data (data taken from Fidell, 2003).
-Scrutiny of Figure 3.2 reveals that annoyance reactions to noise vary substantially and do not appear to be correlated with noise level.
-Other factors associated with the listener have been found to correlate with annoyance, and need to be accounted for when attempting to predict noise annoyance.
-It can be concluded that the high variability between individuals and groups makes it difficult to model the relationship between noise and annoyance.
-Regrettably, plots such as the Figure 3.1 above are still used to determine noise standards. - 3.6 Not withstanding the criticisms of dose-response relationships the WHO (Europe) have attempted to categorise different bands of noise levels in relation to health impact, specifically sleep disturbance.
+Not withstanding the criticisms of dose-response relationships, the WHO (Europe) have attempted to categorise different bands of noise levels in relation to health impact, specifically sleep disturbance.
 They set out to establish a No Observed Effect Level (NOEL) and a Lowest Observed Adverse Effect level (LOAEL) for noise and various measures of health.
-The WHO's (2009: Table 5.4) description of the relationship between noise level ( $L{night, outside}$ ) and health are repeated in Table 3.2:
+The WHO's (2009: Table 5.4) description of the relationship between noise level ($L{night, outside}$) and health are repeated in Table 2: